vgaldi/fw-lab/content/post/2026-07-11_Erice_Q-THz_Workshop/index.md

 +++
 We have presented a poster on
- ["Tailoring sub-THz beams by liquid crystal assisted reconfigurable intelligent surfaces"](/publication/yaseen-Erice-2026/) at the [*International Workshop “Quantum THz Nanomaterials and Devices: Science, Technology and Applications*](https://qtnd2026.nano.cnr.it), Erice (TP), Italy, July 5--11, 2026.
+ ["Tailoring sub-THz beams by liquid crystal assisted reconfigurable intelligent surfaces"](/publication/yaseen-Erice-2026/) at the [*International Workshop on Quantum THz Nanomaterials and Devices: Science, Technology and Applications*](https://qtnd2026.nano.cnr.it), Erice (TP), Italy, July 5--11, 2026.